sa-mi/sa-mi.github.io/index.md

 <img src="kavin2.jpg" alt="Kavin" width="200" />

- I am a second-year student currently dual enrolled @ Diablo Valley College + UC Berkeley studying Computer Science and Electrical Engineering.
-I am also a tutor at Diablo Valley College for math and computer science.
-I am interested in algorithms and my free time is usually spent playing chess.
+I am a second-year student at UC Berkeley studying Computer Science and Electrical Engineering.
+I am also a tutor UC Berkeley for math and computer science.
+My free time is usually spent playing chess or hiking.